Gradient-Informed Machine Learning in Electromagnetics: Motor Model

 where $u_i$ are the unknown coefficients and $B_i^q(\mathbf{p},\textbf{x})$ are the spline basis functions of degree $q$.
 The physical problem results in a nonlinear system of equations dependent on the geometrical parameters~$\mathbf {p}$:

 where $\mathbf{u}$ is the state vector, including variables for the rotor and stator, as well as Lagrange multipliers for rotor-stator coupling. $\mathbf{A}\left(\mathbf{p},\mathbf{u}\right)$ is assembled with stiffness matrices and coupling terms that depend on geometrical parameters and the state vector due to the presence of nonlinear materials.
 The vector~$\mathbf{b}$ describes the excitations of rotor and stator that are given by the permanent magnet and the coils.
 For more details on constructing the matrix system \eqref{eq:system} the reader is referred to~\cite{Wiesheu_2024aa}.
 As outlined in~\cite{Wiesheu_2024aa}, analytical computation of the gradients is feasible through the adjoint method.
-Our implementation of IGA~~\cite{Backmeyer_2025ad} not only provides the solution vector $\mathbf{u}\left(\mathbf{p_*}\right)$ but also enables efficient evaluation of its sensitivities with respect to each component of $\mathbf{p}$: $\partial_1\mathbf{u}\left(\mathbf{p_*}\right), \ldots, \partial_{n_p}\mathbf{u}\left(\mathbf{p_*}\right)$, which will be leveraged for surrogate modeling in the following.
+Our implementation of IGA~\cite{Backmeyer_2025ad} not only provides the solution vector $\mathbf{u}\left(\mathbf{p_*}\right)$ but also enables efficient evaluation of its sensitivities with respect to each component of $\mathbf{p}$, as briefly discussed in the following.